josephhklier/LATIN102/translation1.md

 B. Grammatical Questions

-1. Dexamenum, Dexameni, F ❌
-  Dexamenum - Nominative singular ❌
+1. Dexamenum, Dexameni, F ❌ Dexamenus, Dexameni (m) Dexamenum - Nominative singular ❌ Dexamnenus - Nominative Singular
 2. Deianira, Deianiram, F ❌
   Deianiram - Genitive, singular ❌
-3. abesset - imperfect, active, subjunctive - to say be "may be away from" ❌
+3. abesset - imperfect, active, subjunctive - to say be "may be away from" ❌ to show possibility of a incompleted action
-4. uenisset - pluperfect, active, subjunctive - to say "came" ❌
+4. uenisset - pluperfect, active, subjunctive - to say "came" ❌ to show it was a completed action in the past
-5. Nominative, singular, masculine, 3rd particible  ❌
+5. Nominative, singular, masculine, 3rd particible  ❌ perfect, indicative, passive 3rd particible.
 6. Ablative singular, to show agreement with time 👌 *Yes, time **when** an event happened (as opposed to **duration** of time expressed with the accusative).*

 C. Translation